Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 A personal item backpack is often a laptop bag first and a clothing bag second.
 The laptop sleeve matters more than the total liter capacity because a 16" laptop can be too tall for bags that otherwise fit perfectly under an airline seat.

-If you carry a 16" MacBook Pro or a similarly tall workstation laptop, the WANDF and the BAGSMART are the safest choices in this group because both carry sleeves sized for 17" laptops.
+If you carry a 16" MacBook Pro or a similarly tall workstation laptop, the WANDF is the safest choice in this group because its sleeve is sized for 17" laptops.
 The Osprey is better for smaller laptops and comfort.
 If computer protection matters more than squeezing under strict international seats, compare these against our laptop backpack picks before choosing an under-seat bag.

 Backpack vs Tote vs Rolling Underseater